-Introduction Features Installation Quick Start API Reference Configuration License
+Introduction What's New Features Installation Quick Start API Reference Configuration License

 PDF.js Viewer for Qt (PySide6 / PyQt6)